dattasiddhartha-1/polysemous-word-tagging-tool/README.md

 ## Quick Installation
 1. Clone repo
 2. Install requirements.txt and other libraries
-3. Run django app : python manage.py runserver
+3. Run django app : ```python manage.py runserver```

+## Additional Information
+* utils.py performs most of the processing of input text (wordNET, spaCy, nltk, etc)
+* script.js contains connections between utils.py analysis and presentation on the index.html
+* index.html is the webpage layout for presenting the content